Groundhog Day: Canada

 In French Canada, where the day is known as Jour de la marmotte, Fred la marmotte of Val-d'Espoir was the representative forecaster for the province of Quebec from 2009 until his death in 2023.
 A study also shows that in Quebec, the marmot and groundhog (siffleux) are regarded as Candlemas weather-predicting beasts in some scattered spots, but the bear is the more usual animal.

 Wiarton Willie forecasts annually from Wiarton, Ontario.

 Manitoba Merv has been forecasting since the 1990s, at Oak Hammock Marsh.

 Winnipeg Wyn has been forecasting since the 2010s, at Prairie Wildlife Rehabilitation Centre.
+Wyn died in 2020.

 Balzac Billy is the "Prairie Prognosticator", a man-sized groundhog mascot who prognosticates weather on Groundhog Day from Balzac, Alberta.

 Nanaimo a ferry port city on Vancouver Island in British Columbia, Canada present Chopper, Marlu, and Van Isle Violet, all wild Vancouver Island marmots, for forecasts, via the Marmot Recovery Foundation.

 Accuracy

-In Pennsylvania, Punxsutawney Phil has become a popular tradition.
-On February 2, people within the city will gather to find out whether or not Phil's shadow is revealed.
-With that, he will allegedly determine whether spring will soon begin by not seeing his shadow, or if winter will ensue for six more weeks.

 Statistics

 Punxsutawney Phil's statistics are kept by the Pennsylvania's Groundhog Club which cares for the animal.
-Phil has predicted 106 forecasts for winter and 19 for an early spring.
+Phil has predicted 106 forecasts for winter and 21 for an early spring.
 One year he had a partial shadow, in 1942.
-There were 10 years where Phil's prediction was not recorded, all of which occurred in the 1880s and 1890s.
-There has been one year where the event was canceled (1943) due to World War II.
+There were 10 years when Phil's prediction was not recorded, all of which occurred in the 1880s and 1890s.
+There has been one year when the event was canceled (1943) due to World War II.

 Most assessments of Phil's accuracy have given an accuracy lower than would be expected with random chance.
 Stormfax Almanac gives Phil an estimate of 39% accuracy.
 Meteorologist Tim Roche of Weather Underground gives Phil an 36% accuracy rate between 1969 and 2016, a range chosen because local weather data was most reliable from 1969 onward, and a 47% accuracy record in that time span when predicting early spring.
 The National Centers for Environmental Information, using a basic metric of above-normal temperatures for early spring and below-normal temperatures for more winter, placed Punxsutawney Phil's accuracy at 40% for the ten-year period preceding 2019.

 The Farmer's Almanac, which itself has been known for forecasts of questionable accuracy, gives an assessment of "exactly 50 percent" accuracy.
 The National Geographic Society reports a 28% success rate.
 A Middlebury College team found that Phil's long-term analysis of temperature high/low predictions were 70% accurate, although when the groundhog predicted early spring it was usually wrong.
 Canadian meteorologist Cindy Day has estimated that Nova Scotia's "Shubenacadie Sam" has an accuracy rate of about 45%, compared to 25% for Wiarton Willy in Ontario.